 Adoption of digital communication tools was well underway before the COVID-19 pandemic began.
 The pandemic, however, forced healthcare and life sciences professionals to adapt to new methods of communicating and sharing information in a digital environment.

 Digital opinion leaders set trends and continue to shape approaches in this area.
-A platform that combines sources for traditional KOLs and DOLs alike can help medical affairs teams get a clearer picture of experts’ involvement on any topic.
+Platforms that track sources for traditional KOLs and DOLs alike can help medical affairs teams get a clearer picture of experts’ involvement on any topic.

 Images by: pattierstock/©123RF.com, thelivephotos/©123RF.com, edhar/©123RF.com